|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Sangria and summer entertaining, the two go hand-in-hand, yet many sangrias are dark because they feature red wine and rum.
+Sangria and summer entertaining go hand-in-hand, yet many sangrias are dark because they feature red wine and rum.
 That is not the case with Nolet's Silver Sangria.
 If you are in the mood for a light, refreshing twist on an old favorite, this may be the punch your party needs.

 The beauty of this Silver Sangria recipe is that it has a white wine and gin base, which creates a lighter flavor foundation than most sangrias.
 When white grape juice and fresh grapes are added, it becomes a delightful punch and one that all of your guests will love.

 Mixing up this sangria is very easy and it should take just a few minutes of your time to prepare the night before your party.
 It will make about 13 4-ounce servings, which is perfect for a small gathering, particularly a casual brunch.